LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 - Explicit previous/next target commands use the active structural flattened sequence or active typed sequence.
 They do not wrap.
 With no current target, next enters at the first item and previous enters at the last.
 - Horizontal movement does not wrap.
-True structural siblings are always peers, including siblings with mismatched authored heading ranks.
-A heading-backed context may additionally traverse any heading-backed context under a different parent when both contexts have the same canonical hierarchy depth, regardless of authored H1–H6 rank.
+A heading-backed context traverses every nonempty heading-backed context with the same authored H1–H6 level in the active root, in document order, regardless of structural parent or inferred tree depth.
 An unheaded context uses only its structural siblings.
 Movement always enters the destination's first target.
 - Broaden selects the immediate structural parent.
 Narrow first selects the child on the current target's direct-context path; both transitions retain focus.
-  When no such child exists, narrow scans forward without wrapping for the first nonempty context exactly one canonical level deeper.
-From a heading-backed H1–H5 it additionally requires authored rank H(n+1), activates that context, and focuses its first target.
+  When no such child exists, narrow scans forward without wrapping.
+From a heading-backed H1–H5 it finds the first nonempty H(n+1), regardless of inferred tree depth; from an unheaded context it finds the first nonempty unheaded context exactly one canonical structural level deeper.
+It activates that context and focuses its first target.
 H6 blocks only this forward fallback, not a real child containing the current target.
 - Explicit peer-context commands cycle through structural routing and the applicable typed contexts.
 That typed ring wraps and changing typed peers retains focus.
 Typed cycling has no default keyboard binding; applications